Kia Sportage review

-Given its high-riding stance, the Sportage drives incredibly well and far better than many Kia models of old.
-While the steering and body control lacks a certain amount of precision and agility, the Sportage has plenty of grip and a composed ride, while the diesel engines pack plenty of torque for overtaking.
+Given its high-riding stance, the Sportage drives incredibly well, and far better than many Kia models of old.
+While the steering and body control lacks a certain amount of precision and agility, the Sportage has a composed ride, while the diesel engines pack plenty of torque for overtaking.

 Entry-level 1.6-litre petrol and 1.7-litre diesel engines are front-wheel drive only, while the 2.0-litre petrol and diesel engines benefit from an electronically controlled four-wheel drive system.

 The latter work really well, but even the entry-level diesel feels responsive enough in everyday driving, while decent forward visibility makes every model a doddle to drive around town.
 Overall, the petrols are refined, but the diesels’ blend of performance and efficiency make them the most desirable options – and the ones we’d recommend.

 Although the Kia’s styling is bang up to date, the drive is showing its age.
 A combination of hefty weight and a notchy shift means it suffers from a lot of body roll and not huge amounts of grip.
 The small windows and thick A-pillars hamper visibility around town, too.
-Thanks to a soundproofed windscreen and new suspension bushing, the ride has improved a little and road noise levels have been reduced.
+Thanks to a soundproofed windscreen and new suspension bushings, the ride has improved a little and road noise levels have been reduced.